stelar-eu/GenericNER/README.md

 Upload the JSON file generated in the first step and browse the application.
 A small guide for its usage can be found here: [guide.pdf].

-This software was developed under the [STELAR] project.
+This software was developed under [STELAR] project.

    [spaCy]: <http://spacy.io>
    [spaCy + RoBERTa benchmark]: <https://spacy.io/models/en#en_core_web_trf>